 Builders/general contractors will communicate to commercial painters in square feet.
 Residential repaint specialists will also communicate with homeowners in square feet as well.
-However the 2 measurements are much different and will drastically effect exterior painting prices.
-Lets see what happens to exterior painting prices as we evaluate the differences between the 2 worlds.
+However, the 2 measurements are much different and will drastically affect exterior painting prices.
+Let’s see what happens to exterior painting prices as we evaluate the differences between the 2 worlds.

 On the flip side, residential repaint specialists don’t have the luxury of painting multiple homes in a row.
 They also don’t get to paint brand new houses.
 Repaints are a lot more involved.
 There is more preparation such as trenching, pressure washing, patching stucco cracks, sealing chalking paint, and painting around screen enclosure.